Is managu farming in Kenya profitable?

 Managu requires 500 to 1200 mm of well-distributed rainfall throughout the growing period.
 During the dry period, substitute water supply by irrigation.
 The frequency will depend on the type of soil.
 Sandy soil needs three times, sandy loam soil, twice a week and clay and loam soils only once a week.
 Drip irrigation and sprinkling irrigation systems are efficient, as they conserve water.

-Managu crops have many costs of work for land preparation to harvesting.
-These are for transplanting, weeding, fertilizer application and harvesting.
+Managu crop management is expensive.
+You need money for transplanting, weeding, fertilizer application and pesticides sprayin.
 Besides, you will need workers to clean, sort, grade and package it into small bundles for marketing or storage.
-The total costs of growing managu are around Ksh
+The total costs of growing managu are around Ksh 12,000.

 Managu matures in 30 days after transplanting.
 You harvest the leaves by plucking the growing tips to encourage branching.
 Depending on water and crop nutrition, you can pick this horticulture product once or twice each week for 3 to 4 months.
 Fruits are ready to harvest when they are ripe and turned black or purple to get propagation seeds.

 Gross and profits